 The subwatersheds identified as critical areas for each parameter are summarized in Figure 113 to Figure 115 identify the highest priority subwatersheds, the steering committee decided to divide them into three tiers (high, medium and low priority), based on the number of parameters that were determined to be critical.
-The highest priority subwatersheds are those that were determined to be critical for three or more parameters of the four potential parameters (nutrients, sediment, E. coli, flooding).
-The medium priority subwatersheds are those that were determined to be critical parameters.
-The lowest priority subwatersheds were critical for one of four potential parameters (Figure 116).
+The highest priority subwatersheds are those that were determined to be critical for three of the three potential parameters (nutrients, sediment, E. coli).
+The medium priority subwatersheds are those that were determined to be critical for three of the securit determined to be critical for two of three potential parameters.
+The lowest priority subwatersheds were critical for one of three potential parameters (Figure 116).
 Subwatersheds were prioritized as follows: